-The Best Flight Simulator Throttles in 2021
+Flight Simulator Throttles

 If you’re joystick or yoke does not have the accurate engine controls like throttle, mixture and prop, it could a good option to add an extra throttle quadrant.
-The Logitech G Pro Flight Throttle Quadrant (which is standard included with the Saitek yoke) is a great and inexpensive add-in to your hardware and offers all the throttle controls you will need for a single-engine aircraft.
+The Logitech G Pro Flight Throttle Quadrant (which is standard included with the Logitech Pro Flight yoke) is a great and inexpensive add-in to your hardware and offers all the throttle controls you will need for a single-engine aircraft.
 You can even add more quadrants and switch the levers to adjust the controls for a multi-engine aircraft!

-The Best Flight Simulator Instruments and Switches in 2021
+Flight Simulator Instruments and Switches